ethercrab-rs/latency-data/README.md

 );
 ```

-Cross compiled from Windows 11 for `x86_64-unknown-linux-gnu`.
 Binary will be run as root.

 Only other deliberate task will be `tshark`, started by the test binary.

-Each test will be run 3 times.
+Each test will be run multiple times.

 ## System setup